nekr0z/linux-on-huawei-matebook-13-2019/README.md

 Keyboard mostly works out of the box, including the not-so-documented hotkeys (Fn+Left for Home, Fn+Right for End, Fn+Up for PgUp, Fn+Down for PgDn).
 However, Microphone Mute, WiFi Switch and Huawei keys don't work out of the box.

 To have them working there's [a patch](https://github.com/aymanbagabas/Huawei-WMI) that is already incorporated in Linux kernel, just not yet in Debian.
 It can be installed using DKMS .deb package that the author [provides](https://github.com/aymanbagabas/Huawei-WMI/releases).

+The same source seems to have a patch for Microphone Mute LED to work (at least on MateBook X).
+However, I yet to find time to backport it to current Debian kernel and test.

 ## Touchpad